ringo/ringojs.org/site/documentation/ringo_with_spring.md

                 .getMessage('welcome', null, req.env.servletRequest.locale);
     });

 You may notice that the `welcomeMessage` example uses another property stored on the context; the servlet request.
 It's funny how the JSGI specification does not mention Locale.
 It is so important to globalization.
-At least RingoJS has made it accessible by exposing the original Java servlet request object off the `env` property...
+At least Ringo has made it accessible by exposing the original Java servlet request object off the `env` property...

   [1]: http://groups.google.com/group/ringojs/browse_frm/thread/2ded4b08c2fd6571?hl=en